If you think the pandemic made things difficult, dealing with a lockdown has probably made going about your day feel impossible.

 I mean, I don’t mind being a planner but the limited days, the traffic and the crowds have me against the ropes.

-We only have 2 ½ days to do business
+During a lockdown we only have 2 ½ days to do business

 2 ½ days is never enough time to do anything, especially in Jamaica where business places aren’t always very efficient and organized.

 People have a number of different things they need to do during the week.
 Five days were sometimes not enough, so imagine that time being cut in half, especially with the curfew where some places close a bit earlier than usual.

 With Monday, Tuesday and half of Friday being out of the picture time is extremely limited.
 Appointment scheduling may be affected, people who could usually slip out from their job to get other business done may no longer have that luxury due to the intensity of their own job, and people who had days off to get things done on these days are affected.

 Lockdown traffic puts you at a literal stand-still

 Traffic was already bad in Jamaica.
 But with the limited days to get things done and the curfew, it’s been terrible.

 If you don’t give yourself an hour…or two, you’ll definitely be late.
 Especially if it’s on a Wednesday – the first day after the lockdown – and on Friday – the regular business day of the week.
 So, you may have to prepare earlier or even wake up a little earlier to start your day.

 Just last week, on both days I took a chance to brave it outside.
 I sat in stand-still traffic for hours.
 At least three hours for one day and about two hours on another of those days.
 The first day I was a bit at fault because I didn’t think about the traffic even though it wasn’t the usual peak hour setup.
 The second day I prepared but still got caught in traffic that barely moved.